sjothen/netbsd-asan/README.md

 #### Week 2

-* Continue adding interceptor functions for syscalls writing to memory and begin adding syscalls that write to memory.
+* Continue adding interceptor functions for syscalls writing to memory and begin adding syscalls that read from memory.
 * Add `touch_mem()` function to touch each byte of a null-terminated string.